 Imports

-The description of the instantiation of a certain artefact type may be defined in a single VIL template (possibly including sub-templates) or may be composed from reusable sub-templates specified in other (existing) build scripts.
+The description of the instantiation of a certain artifact type may be defined in a single VIL template (possibly including sub-templates) or may be composed from reusable sub-templates specified in other (existing) scripts.
 Therefore, VIL templates may be imported.
 In order to support also the evolution of product line build specifications, also the VIL template language allows the specification of version-restricted imports.
 Imports make the sub-templates defined in the specified build file accessible to the importing template.
 The syntax of imports in VIL templates is identical to imports in the VIL build language as discussed in Section 3.1.4.

+Typedefs

+Akin to the VIL build language, also in the VIL template language typedefs can be defined to simplify the use of complex types.
+Syntax and semantics for typdefs is identical to the VIL build language as discussed in Section 3.1.6.

 Functional Extension

 Sometimes, it is necessary to realize specific supporting functions such as calculations in terms of a programming language rather than in the template language itself.
 Therefore, similar to Xtend [2], the VIL template language enables external functions in terms of static Java methods, to call these methods from the template language and to use the results in VIL templates.
 Basically, the realizing classes are declared in VIL as extension and containing static methods are made available as they would be VIL operations.
 However, methods with already known signatures will not be redefined.